What Is Trauma, and How Does Trauma Therapy Work?

 With that said, it’s important to remember that trauma simply doesn’t ‘fade away’ with time.
 Repressing the trauma and leaving it unsolved may result in the trauma infiltrating the everyday life of the individual, influencing their responses and reactions in all aspects of life.

 For example, constant nightmares and changes in mood might cause one to be seen as being irritable or temperamental.
 This may result in frequent arguments with family and friends.
 Likewise, a difficulty with trusting others may cause one to come off as aloof and distant, making it difficult for the individual to make and maintain strong relationships.
-All these can come together to further destabilise the life of the individual, lowering their mental health and result in other co-occurring issues such as depression.
+All these can come together to further destabilise the life of the individual, lowering their mental health and result in other co-occurring issues such as depression or PTSD.

 How Do I Select the Right Therapist for Trauma Therapy?